awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 1. For **Provider URL**, type the URL of the IdP\.
 The URL must comply with these restrictions:
    + The URL is case\-sensitive\.
    + The URL must begin with **https://**\.
+   + The URL should not contain a port number\.
    + Within your AWS account, each IAM OIDC identity provider must use a unique URL\.

 1. Choose **Get thumbprint** to verify the server certificate of your IdP\.
 To learn how, see [Obtaining the root CA thumbprint for an OpenID Connect Identity Provider](id_roles_providers_create_oidc_verify-thumbprint.md)\.